leedeen01/tp/docs/UserGuide.md

 Format: `help`

 ### Adding a person: `add`

 Adds a new contact to your ClientNest.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY pr/PREMIUM_NAME PREMIUM_AMOUNT [t/TAG]…​`

+* Please note that the double quote (") and apostrophe (') are treated as special characters in the input.
+When used within the input, such as in " " (with a space inside the quotes), they do not represent a space.
+Instead, they are treated literally as the quote or apostrophe characters themselves.
 * n/Name
   * Names should only contain alphanumeric characters and spaces, and it should not be blank
 * p/PHONE_NUMBER